-Domain: Leadership and De cision N 1aking lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α rully 11.
+Domain: Leadership and De cision I Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Fully Data Sources/Supporting Evidence yet В A , 11.
 School administrators advocate for all SWDs to be transported to and from school and community-based activities with students without disabilities attending the same school, except for those who have an IEP indicating a shortened school day.
 Administrators review bus arrival and departure procedures for all buses to ensure the safety of all students and identify potential problem areas (e.g, physical access, health and safety measures, adequate supervision for all bus arrivals and departures) All bus arrivals and departures occur at the same time and location for students with and without disabilities.
 There are designated bus monitors in each school who are responsible for overseeing bus procedures and identifying potential problems.
 The principal has made a formal request to the district for bus schedules to be changed.
 Students with and without disabilities attend field trips, community-based career or vocational instruction and school-sponsored trips together.
-SWDs do not arrive late and leave school early based upon the bus schedule. > Field Trip Database CCT best Buddies ested Measures: Bus schedules and rosters strict transportation office requesting change s, school site map (including bus locations), field trip docur es to bus schedules. nentation; documen tation of e emails or o other communication between school leaders no stu ugh school leaders may not have full control over district b c of scheduled bus service.
-School leaders can also make re ed for all buses.
-Comm ents:
+SWDs do not arrive late and leave school early based upon the bus schedule.
+Administrators ensure that our SWDs participate in a variety of field trips and other activities with their nondisabled peers, ensuring that there is personnel responsible fore overseeing bus procedures. ested Measures: Bus schedules and rosters strict transportation office requesting change s, school site map (including bus locations), field trip docu es to bus schedules. mentation ; documer ntation of e emails or o other communication between school leaders no stud Aligns with District BPIE Indicator #9.
+Althou dents lose academic time on task as a result bus drop-off and pick-up locations designate igh school leaders may not have full control over district b of scheduled bus service.
+School leaders can also make r ed for all buses. ous schedu equests to lles, they of the distri can advoc ct through ate for the work ord e district to make changes to schedules so that ers that include the construction of curb cuts at Comm Comments: